Once you feel like you’ve made progress, do it all over again. We’ve found this process to be effective in designing a purposeful culture.

 Hiring is one of the most important processes the people function (and all employees) are tasked with.
 Employee feedback can be used at multiple steps in the process, but it's a good idea to start with recruiting.

 During the selection process, employee feedback data can be used to give candidates a realistic job preview.
-For example, have employees said it’s difficult to maintain a healthy work/life blend at your organization?
+For example, have employees said it’s challenging to maintain a healthy work/life blend at your organization?
 Or are tried and true methods favored over innovating?
-These are things candidates should know to help them decide if your organization is the place for them to thrive.
+Candidates should know these things to help them decide if your organization is the place for them to thrive.

 You can use an onboarding survey optimized to receive feedback on your onboarding program.
 We’ve written about how at Culture Amp we’ve taken a phased approach to onboarding and feedback.
 Outside of a specific onboarding survey, you can use employee feedback from engagement surveys on factors like Enablement to identify where the onboarding program may need to be improved for particular roles.